mosscoder/mpg_ecology_tools/README.md

 inputs, drainage, plant canopy cover, plant canopy height, and probability of past agricultural activity.
 These clusters do not represent an attempt to classify the study region into discrete habitat types, though there may be some correspondence.
-The clusters instead are better thought of as a device to evenly sample the range of environmental conditions present on the property.
+The clusters are best thought of as a device to evenly sample the range of environmental conditions present on the property.
 For further information on the methods for developing the clusters

 [please refer to this
 document](https://docs.google.com/document/d/e/2PACX-1vTcnPVBAkI0Pbwa0gc0LmNPKL_91BtwnLOWDMSwurHrc_D9l45IKcbwOtw3Uhu_iA4zTXU6F5Xs1Zph/pub).